pUrGe12/pUrGe12.github.io/content/_index.md

 That's what `wisps` is for, a different perspective to life, a step in a direction that truly defines what being a human means.
 I am being dramatic, but its genuinely a fun place to be!

 ---
-I am Achintya Jai, and this is my `musings`.

----

 I felt this monotone theme gave a certain asthetic vibe to the website, for which I would have to thank the [TeaDrinkingProgrammer](https://github.com/TeaDrinkingProgrammer).